uanvson/Parkinson_MultiBranch/README.md

 # Method
-MultiModelPar.ipynb is main code to train the model for classification of PC and HC.
+MultiBranchPar.ipynb is main code to train the model for classification of PC and HC.
 We conduct 2 experiments
 ### 1. Base Pipeline CNN Only
 In first experiment, we evaluate the performance of the baseline pipeline consisting only of the CNN module.